AMythicDev/minus/CONTRIBUTING.md

 ## Commit messages
 To ensure quality commit messages which also help other fellow developers better understand changes, you should write commit messages that strictly adhere to [Conventional Commits](https://conventionalcommits.org) v1.0.0.

+### Types
+You commit must have a type associated with it.
+Here are all the types that we encourage people to use ensure commits can be classified same for everyone contributing to minus.
+- 'ci' - Changes to GitHub Actions CI wofkflows file
+- `chore`: Regular stuff that don't fall into any category like running `rustfmt` etc.
+- `docs` - Improvements to documentation
+- `feat` - Feature improvements
+- `fix` - Bug fixes
+- `perf` - Performance improvements
+- `refactor` - Changes that don't fix bugs or add features but improves the overall quality of code base.
+   You can use this for commits that fix cargo/clippy warnings
+- `test`: Commits that touch examples/unit tests/doc tests.

 ### Scopes
 Commit messages following Conventional Commits can optionally describe their **scope**.
 The scope broadly